top of page

 IMG_1990_edited.jpg

-Recently, in 2022, Mr. Ramos was commissioned to set music to the premiere of the Polish Christmas Comedy in two acts, Right Angles, written by Fr.
+In 2022, Mr. Ramos was commissioned to set music to the premiere of the Polish Christmas Comedy in two acts, Right Angles, written by Fr.
 Nicholas Divine C.P.
 His recent choral works include Remember (Memorare) commissioned by the The Equestrian Order of the Holy Sepulchre of Jerusalem for the Southwestern Lieutenancy of the United States of America.
-During an Italian pilgrimage, the Archdiocesan Choir of Galveston-Houston performed in a number of sacred spaces in Rome and the Vatican, like The Church of St. Ignatius of Loyola near the Pantheon where the choir performed Mr. Ramos' Ave Verum Corpus.
+During an Italian pilgrimage, the Archdiocesan Choir of Galveston-Houston performed in a number of sacred spaces in Rome and the Vatican, including The Church of St. Ignatius of Loyola near the Pantheon where the choir performed Mr. Ramos' Ave Verum Corpus.
 His choral work Pax shared its international premiere at La Rochelle, France in June of 2017.
 In October 2019, Houston Cecilia Chamber Choir premiered O Nome Glorioso.
-His Ave Maria for solo voice was premiered by Angelo Ferrari in April of 2016.
+His Ave Maria for solo voice was premiered by Angelo Ferrari in April of 2016 and continues to be performed to date.
 Mr. Ramos continues to write music for choral ensembles, solo voice, and instrumental ensembles.

-In October of 2005, Gonzalo made his music composition debut with the Foundation of Modern Music in Zilkha Hall at the Hobby Center.
+In October of 2005, Mr. Ramos made his music composition debut with the Foundation of Modern Music in Zilkha Hall at the Hobby Center.
 In August of 2019, Gonzalo was a recipient of the 2019 Motif Awards for Humanity and Fine Arts.
 The Motif Awards showcase young music professionals that have made strategic and deliberate efforts to exceed the limits beyond the world of many challenges.
-In conjunction with his continuous community efforts, Gonzalo also received the award on behalf of Houston Cecilia Chamber Choir.
+In conjunction with his continuous community efforts, Mr. Ramos received the award on behalf of Houston Cecilia Chamber Choir.

 In 2008 Gonzalo was awarded the International Study Program for Globalization Scholarship for studies in Salzburg, Austria’s Schloss Leopoldskron.

-Gonzalo resides in the greater Houston area and appears as a tenor soloist for a diverse range of engagements; recently Ralph Vaughn Williams' Serenade to Music, Bach's Magnificat, Howard Goodall’s Requiem, and Mozart’s Missa Brevis.
-He has enjoyed working with Houston Choral Society, Houston Cecilia Chamber Chorus, The Archdiocesan Choir Galveston-Houston and Coro Gloria Dei.
-In addition, Mr. Ramos cantors for the Catholic community of Houston including Chrism Mass, The Ordination to Priesthood, The Ordination to the Diaconate, The 25th Silver Jubilee Mass, and The 50th Golden Jubilee Mass at the Co-Cathedral of the Sacred Heart.
-Gonzalo sat on the 2018-2019 Southwest Liturgical Conference Committee and assists in leading music formation workshops for the Diocese in and outside of the greater Houston area.
+Mr. Ramos resides in the greater Houston area and appears as a tenor soloist for a diverse range of engagements; recently Ralph Vaughn Williams' Serenade to Music, Bach's Magnificat, Howard Goodall’s Requiem, and Mozart’s Missa Brevis.
+Mr. Ramos currently cantors for the Catholic community of Houston including Chrism Mass, Ordination to Priesthood, Ordination to the Diaconate, 25th Silver Jubilee Mass, and the 50th Golden Jubilee Mass at the Co-Cathedral of the Sacred Heart.
+Mr. Ramos sat on the 2018-2019 Southwest Liturgical Conference Committee and assists in leading music formation workshops for the Diocese in and outside of the greater Houston area.

 About Credo Sacred Vocal Ensemble